-Starting with 8.0, Universal Routing takes a step toward "routing openness" by providing the ability to run both existing IRD-defined routing strategies and routing strategies that are created outside of IRD written in State Chart EXtensible Markup Language (SCXML).
-A new component, Orchestration Server, has been introduced in 8.0 to provide this functionality.
+Starting with 8.0, Universal Routing took a step toward "routing openness" by providing the ability to run both existing IRD-defined routing strategies and routing strategies that are created outside of IRD written in State Chart EXtensible Markup Language (SCXML).
+A new component, Orchestration Server, was introduced in 8.0 to provide this functionality.
 See Figure 15.